pencer-io/pencer-io.github.io/_posts/2020-10-04-ctf-thm-looking-glass.md

 Connection to 10.10.156.69 closed.
 ```

-## Gaining Access

-We connected to the lowest Dropbear port we found and the message **Lower** was returned to us, and then we were disconnected.
+We connected to the lowest Dropbear port and we found and the message **Lower** was returned to us, then we were disconnected.
 Let's try the highest port:

 ```text
 root@kali:~/thm/looking# ssh root@10.10.156.69 -o StrictHostKeyChecking=no -p 13783